 The research monograph "Abstract Dynamic Programming," appeared in April, 2013, and may be ordered in hardcover from the publishing company, Athena Scientific, or from Amazon.com, or may be freely downloaded from here and used for personal or instructional purposes.

 The research monograph provides a synthesis of research on the foundations of dynamic programming that started nearly 50 years ago, with the modern theory of approximate dynamic programming and the new class of semicontractive models.

 It aims at a unified and economical development of the core theory and algorithms of total cost sequential decision problems, based on the strong connections of the subject with fixed point theory.
 The analysis focuses on the abstract mapping that underlies dynamic programming and defines the mathematical character of the associated problem.
 The discussion centers on two fundamental properties that this mapping may have: monotonicity and (weighted sup-norm) contraction.
 It turns out that the nature of the analytical and algorithmic DP theory is determined primarily by the presence or absence of these two properties, and the rest of the problem's structure is largely inconsequential.
 New research is focused on two areas:

-The following three papers have a strong connection to the book, and amplify on the range of applications of the semicontractive models of Chapters 3 and 4:
+The following five papers have a strong connection to the book, and amplify on the analysis and the range of applications of the semicontractive models of Chapters 3 and 4: